 On 24 March 2024, Argentina's National Day of Memory, activists held a demonstration to commemorate the victims of state terrorism during the civic-military dictatorship.
-The Milei government released an official video discussing this period of Argentine history, giving voice to those who question the number of people disappeared by the dictatorship and implying that the number is lower than indicated by previous governments and human rights organizations.78 Two days later, a court in the Province of Buenos Aires sentenced 10 former dictatorial enforcers to life imprisonment for crimes against humanity in the framework of a transgender individuals.79
+The Milei government released an official video discussing this period of Argentine history, giving voice to those who question the number of people disappeared by the dictatorship and implying that the number is lower than indicated by previous governments and human rights organizations.78 Two days later, a court in the Province of Buenos Aires sentenced 10 former dictatorial enforcers to life imprisonment for crimes against humanity in the framework of a genocide.
+Notably, this marked the first time in Argentine history that transgender individuals.79